IIII or IV on a clock dial face? Why the difference

 Clock face in good condition

-Parlour clock
+Parlour clock with Roman Numerals

-King Louis XIV of France preferred IIII over IV, perhaps for the same reasons Jupiter would not want two letters from his name on a sundial, and so ordered his clock-makers to use the former.
+Theory 6: King Louis XIV of France preferred IIII over IV, perhaps for the same reasons Jupiter would not want two letters from his name on a sundial, and so ordered his clock-makers to use the former.
 Some later clock-makers followed the tradition, and others did not.
 Other monarchs might have felt the same way, and IIII was used also in areas where there was no king with an IV in his title to object to the subtractive notation.

 Which theory do you prefer?